redbear/Duo/README.md

 Basically, there is no code to be run in partition 1 and it just passes the control to partition 2.

-System Part 2 performs a lot of tasks, firstly, it checks the WiFi firmware stored in the external flash and load it into the AP6216A module (BCM43438 chip).
+System Part 2 performs a lot of tasks, firstly, it checks the WiFi firmware stored in the external flash and loads it into the AP6216A module (BCM43438 chip).
 Then it will start BLE and WiFi for doing WiFi provisioning if it has not connected before, otherwise, it will try to associate to a known Wireless Acess Point (e.g. home router).
 Finally, it will connect to the Particle cloud as well.

 The partition 2 firmware has a copy of bootloader, if it found the bootloader version is lower than the copy, then it will update the bootloader automatically.

-When everything are ready, it pass the control to the user partition (your own firmware), ```setup()``` and ```loop()```.
+When everything are ready, it will pass the control to the user partition (your own firmware), ```setup()``` and ```loop()```.

 ## RGB LED, SETUP Button & USB